Generative Semantic Communication: Diffusion Models Beyond Bit Recovery: Experimental Evaluation

-We compare our proposal with classical communication methods that directly transmit the image over the channel.
-For more comparisons, we consider well-known semantic image synthesis models such as SPADE \cite{park2019SPADE}, CC-FPSE \cite{liu2019learning}, SMIS \cite{Zhu2020SemanticallyMI}, OASIS \cite{schonfeld2021you}, and SDM \cite{Wang2022SemanticIS}.
-We consider different channel scenarios, ranging from extremely degraded conditions to perfect transmissions, by setting PSNR values in $\{1, 5, 10, 15, 20, 30, 100\}$, and two datasets that are Cityscapes and COCO-Stuff.
+We compare our proposal with a classical communication method that directly transmits the image and with methods that exploit generative models.
+We consider well-known semantic image synthesis models such as SPADE \cite{park2019SPADE}, CC-FPSE \cite{liu2019learning}, SMIS \cite{Zhu2020SemanticallyMI}, OASIS \cite{schonfeld2021you}, SDM \cite{Wang2022SemanticIS}, and ControlNet \cite{Zhang2023AddingCC}.
+Notably, SPADE, CC-FPSE, SMIS, and OASIS are based on generative adversarial networks (GANs), while SDM and ControlNet are based on diffusion models.
+None of them has a denoising component.
+We consider different channel scenarios, ranging from extremely degraded conditions to perfect transmissions.\\